What did Albert Einstein invent?

-But if it weren't for Einstein's general theory of relativity, we wouldn't know to take relativity's effects into account when synchronising the network of Global Positioning System (GPS) satellites orbiting the Earth.
+But if it weren't for Einstein's general theory of relativity, we wouldn't know to consider relativity's effects when synchronizing the network of Global Positioning System (GPS) satellites orbiting the Earth.

 2. Your phone's clock

 Most ISPs and mobile phone masts use GPS to set the time.
-And with each GPS satellite containing several atomic clocks, the clocks on your computer and mobile phone are ultra-accurate.
+And with each GPS satellite containing several atomic clocks, your computer and mobile phone clocks are ultra-accurate.

 - What makes a supermarket's doors open automatically as you approach?